viniciusperrone/StackSocial/README.md

 # ✔ How to use the project

 ````
-# In the backend folder
+# In the frontend folder

 ## Installing the dependencies